Boys and their Potty Issues

 Me: Well, I don’t think-

-Evan and Sean howled with laugher, and because they were laughing, Aidan joined in.
+Tornado E and Tornado S howled with laugher, and because they were laughing, Tornado A joined in.

 God, help me.